DrDaveTurner/HPC-User/episodes/array-jobs.md

 supposed to, you are ready to submit the full array job.

 ::::::::::::::::::::::::::::::::::::: keypoints
-- "Array jobs provide an easy way to do large numbers of small jobs"
+- Array jobs provide an easy way to do large numbers of small jobs.
-- "Array jobs are another way to do parallel computing, but by running lots of small jobs individually"
+- Array jobs are another way to do parallel computing, but by running lots of small jobs individually.
-- "Test your script carefully on a few array IDs before submitting the full job"
+- Test your script carefully on a few array IDs before submitting the full job.
 ::::::::::::::::::::::::::::::::::::::::::::::::